domingosfelipe/resume/README.md

 ├── FelipeDomingos_EN-US.tex        # English resume
 ├── FelipeDomingos_PT-BR.tex        # Portuguese resume
 ├── custom.cls                      # Custom LaTeX class
+├── index.html                      # Static site homepage (can be in site/index.html)
+├── og.png                          # Thumbnail for EN-US resume
+├── og-pt.png                       # Thumbnail for PT-BR resume
 ├── README.md
 └── .github/
     └── workflows/
-        └── latex-pages.yml         # CI workflow (build + Pages deploy)
+        └── latex-pages.yml         # CI workflow (build + Pages deploy + HTML injection)
 ```

 ## How It Works (CI/CD)
 1. A push to main triggers the workflow.
-2.	xu-cheng/latex-action@v3 compiles both .tex files with latexmk.
+2. xu-cheng/latex-action@v3 compiles both .tex files into PDFs.
+3. Thumbnails are generated from the first page of each PDF (og.png, og-pt.png).
+4. A static index.html is copied into the public/ folder.
+5. The workflow injects:
+  - The last build date into placeholders `(<!--DATE--> or __BUILD_DATE__)`.
+  - Absolute URLs for OG and Twitter image tags.
-3. The PDFs are placed in public/ and published to GitHub Pages.
+6. Everything in public/ is deployed to GitHub Pages.

 ## Build Locally
 Make sure you have a LaTeX distribution (TeX Live/MiKTeX) and latexmk available.